plone/plone.app.mosaic/docs/typeviews.rst

 ..  figure:: _screenshots/mosaic-layouts-as-aliases-new-new.png
 ..  code:: robotframework

-    Show how to configure the new TTW layout as alias Go to  ${PLONE_URL}/portal_types/Document/manage_aliases
+    Show how to configure the other new TTW layout as alias Go to  ${PLONE_URL}/portal_types/Document/manage_aliases
         Page should contain  Method Aliases
         Input text  name=aliases.new:record  ++layout++custom